 Now that you have a better understanding of the benefits of selling courses online, there’s a good chance that the wheels are already turning in your head as to how you can get started with your own business involving e-learning.

-Here are some important steps to follow as you begin your new adventure in ecommerce involving the sale of online courses!
+Here are some important steps to follow as you begin your new adventure in ecommerce with the sale of online courses!

 1. Select your course topic